Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity in deformed Kagome lattice antiferromagnet Rb Cu SnF

 \subsection{Result and discussion}

-Figure \ref{fig:conductivity_deformed_kagome} shows the results {of our calculation of the two-triplon contribution to the} optical conductivity, $\sigma^{(2)}(\omega)$, for the deformed Kagome lattice antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$.
-We may have {a} rough estimation on the order of {magnitudes of the} optical conductivity by computing the dimensionful prefactor in (\ref{eq:sigma2}) in following way: { where $N_{uc}$ is the number of unit cells and $c$ (=20.356\AA) is the size of the unit cell along the $z$ axis in the compound.\cite{2008_Morita} For the Coulomb repulsion energy, we set $U=u ~\textup{eV}$, where $u$ is expected to be in the range 7$\sim$9 as in cuprates.
-Since it is very difficult to determine the accurate value of $U$ in the compound, we plot $u^3 \cdot \sigma^{(2)}(\omega)$ for the optical conductivity in Fig. \ref{fig:conductivity_deformed_kagome}.
-According to our calculation, the optical conductivity $\sigma^{(2)}(\omega)$ of the antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$ is in the order of $10^{-6}~\Omega^{-1}\textup{cm}^{-1}$ for $u=7\sim9$.} As explained in the previous section, the two-triplon excitations with the zero momentum and zero spin $z$-component for the intermediate states contribute finite matrix elements for the optical conductivity computation.
+Figure \ref{fig:conductivity_deformed_kagome} shows the results of our calculation of the two-triplon contribution to the optical conductivity, $\sigma^{(2)}(\omega)$, for the deformed Kagome lattice antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$.
+The left and right panels in the figure show the results calculated with the bare and renormalized coupling constants, respectively.
+We may have a rough estimation on the order of magnitudes of the optical conductivity by computing the dimensionful prefactor in Eq. (\ref{eq:sigma2}) given by:

+where $N_{uc}$ is the number of unit cells, $c$ (=20.356\AA) is the size of the unit cell along the $z$ axis in the compound \cite{2008_Morita}, and we have taken into account the fact that there are three Kagome layers in a unit cell of Rb$_2$Cu$_3$SnF$_{12}$.
+In the last equality of the above equation, the upper and lower values are computed with the bare and renormalized coupling constants, respectively.
+For the Coulomb repulsion energy, we set $U=u ~\textup{eV}$ and consider $u$ in the range 6$\sim$9 \cite{2006_Nakamura,2013_Jeschke}.
+However, since it is very difficult to determine the accurate value of $U$ in the compound, we plot $u^3 \cdot \sigma^{(2)}(\omega)$ for the optical conductivity in Fig. \ref{fig:conductivity_deformed_kagome}.
+According to our calculations with the bare and renormalized coupling constants, the optical conductivity $\sigma^{(2)}(\omega)$ of the antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$ is in the order of $10^{-6} \sim 10^{-4}~\Omega^{-1}\textup{cm}^{-1}$ for $u=6\sim9$.
+As explained in the previous section, the two-triplon excitations with the zero momentum and zero spin $z$-component for the intermediate states contribute finite matrix elements for the optical conductivity computation.
 The density of the states, $D^{(2)}(\omega)$, for such two-triplon excitations is plotted in Fig. \ref{fig:conductivity_deformed_kagome} as well:

-where {$\omega_{n}$ is the two-triplon excitation energy.}
+where $\omega_{n}$ is the two-triplon excitation energy.

-In Fig. \ref{fig:conductivity_deformed_kagome}, $\sigma^{(2)}(\omega)$ and $D^{(2)}(\omega)$ are decomposed into $+-$ and $00$ components according to the spin structure of the two-triplon {intermediate states}: $| +, b_1, {\bf Q}; -, b_2, -{\bf Q} \rangle$ (blue lines) and $| 0, b_1, {\bf Q}; 0, b_2, -{\bf Q} \rangle$ (magenta lines), {where $b_{1,2}$ and $\pm{\bf Q}$ denote the band indices and triplon momenta, respectively}.
+In Fig. \ref{fig:conductivity_deformed_kagome}, $\sigma^{(2)}(\omega)$ and $D^{(2)}(\omega)$ are decomposed into $+-$ and $00$ components according to the spin structure of the two-triplon intermediate states: $| +, b_1, {\bf Q}; -, b_2, -{\bf Q} \rangle$ (blue lines) and $| 0, b_1, {\bf Q}; 0, b_2, -{\bf Q} \rangle$ (magenta lines), where $b_{1,2}$ and $\pm{\bf Q}$ denote the band indices and triplon momenta, respectively.
 The sum of the two contributions is denoted with red lines in the figure.